section-engineering-education/engineering-education/.github/ISSUE_TEMPLATE/kubernetes-edge-app-hackathon-registration.md

 - Test every link included.

-- _Submit your project via a pull request on GitHub titled_ "EngEd - K8 Edge App 2022 Hackathon: Your Project Title Here" and **link** this origianl issue form to your project pull request.
+- _Submit your project via a pull request on GitHub titled_ "EngEd - K8 Edge App 2022 Hackathon: Your Project Title Here" and **link** this original issue form to your project pull request.

 ### Prizes
 1st prize: $1250